 In order to streamline the process of legalizing an existing, illegal conversion, City Systems partnered with the City of East Palo Alto as well as the nonprofit community organization Rebuilding Together Peninsula.
-Using $100k of grant money from the Chan Zuckerberg Initiative, we decided to use the funding to legalize 3-4 of the red-tagged projects as pilots.
+Using grant money from the Chan Zuckerberg Initiative, Wells Fargo, and Get Healthy San Mateo, we decided to legalize 4 of the red-tagged projects as pilots.
 See below for more details.

-With help from Bearington Studios architecture, we performed the design for the pilots in order to create the plans and details for the initial projects for submission and approval by the City in order to fully legalize the chosen pilot projects.
+With help from Bearington Studios, we are producing architectural drawings for the pilots for submission and approval by the City in order to fully legalize the chosen pilot projects.
 This was the critical first step in order to familiarize ourselves with the issues that tend to be major cost drivers and are likely to be common across single family residences in East Palo Alto.

-Using the successful pilot projects as a guide, templatize the design documents necessary for city approval.
-Because the majority of construction details are identical across projects, the only major differences are the basic geometry of the building.
+Using the successful pilot projects as a guide, we are templatizing the design documents necessary for city approval.
+Because the majority of construction details are identical across projects, usually the only major differences are the basic geometries of the building.
 This could greatly reduce the amount of time required by a licensed professional to update the layout and finalize the drawings, saving a substantial amount of the upfront cost for a resident to create and submit plans.

-Conduct extensive community outreach during and after the project to educate East Palo Alto residents.
+We are conducting extensive community outreach throughout the project to educate East Palo Alto residents.
 Other than the eligibility and cost estimating tool, this project has helped the City of EPA to simplify their policy surrounding the construction of additional units, and so the outreach will help communicate these changes to the public.
 Because of the linguistic diversity of East Palo Alto’s residents, it is also important that this information be translated to the several prominent languages present in the community.